 Once the FAFSA is processed, a Student Aid Report (SAR) is forwarded to each applicant, and an electronic SAR is forwarded to each institution the student lists on the FAFSA.
-The student must provide any material or supporting documentation (such as copies of tax returns) if requested by the Office of Financial Aid as soon as it is requested.
+The student must provide any material or supporting documentation if requested by the Office of Financial Aid in a timely manner.
 Failure to do so will result in aid being delayed.

 Students must reapply for financial aid every year.
 The FAFSA is available after January 1st each year.
 Paper applications are available in high school guidance offices and at the Nicholls Office of Financial Aid, or a student can apply online at www.fafsa.gov.